magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 The patch was created for:

-* Adobe Commerce on cloud infrastructre 2.4.4
+* Adobe Commerce on cloud infrastructure 2.4.4
 * Adobe Commerce on-premises 2.4.4
 * Magento Open Source 2.4.4